Vanity press: Compared to hybrid publishing

-Vanity publishing vs assisted self-publishing
+Compared to assisted self-publishing

 It is often stated that many famous authors, such as Mark Twain and Jane Austen, have used vanity publishers.
 This is incorrect and confuses self-publishing with vanity publishing.

 In a variant of Yog's law for self-publishing, author John Scalzi has proposed an alternate definition to distinguish self-publishing from vanity publishing: "While in the process of self-publishing, money and rights are controlled by the writer."

 Self-publishing is distinguished from vanity publishing by the writer maintaining control of copyright as well as the editorial and publishing process, including marketing and distribution.

 Vanity publishing scams

 Vanity presses often engage in deceptive practices or offer costly, poor-quality services with limited recourse available to the writer.
 In the US, these practices have been cited by the Better Business Bureau as unfavorable reports by consumers.

 One common scam is when a vanity press pretends to operate a traditional publishing arm, where the publishing house bears the full cost.
 However, when an author submits his work, he is told it does not quite meet the standards required for traditional publishing, but that the company will still publish it if the author pays for something—engaging their professional editor, committing to buying a large number of copies of the book, or another similar excuse.
 In reality, the exorbitant fee charged for these services will fully cover the vanity publisher's costs for producing the book.
 Such a scam is a plot point in Umberto Eco's novel Foucault's Pendulum.